Almost everything you see, hear about or read in the press about the PSNI has involved our Corporate Communications Department, headed by Liz Young.

 The Press Office staff provide advice and guidance on a range of issues and act as a conduit for the flows of information to media, stakeholders and the public, i.e. appeals for information on reported crimes, responses to specific queries from journalists, responses to published reports (Police Ombudsman, HMIC, Policing Board) and commentary on specific incidents.

-District Media Officers work with our 11 District Commanders and three Area Co-ordinators to generate information which supports district policing objectives and local policing plan priorities.
+Area Media Officers work with our three Area Co-ordinators, Belfast, North and South, and 11 District Commanders to generate information which supports district policing objectives and local policing plan priorities.
 Their role is both proactive and reactive, creating content to support local policing whilst also responding to media enquiries relevant to their area.